vadimtimakin/Kaggle-IMC-solution/README.md

-# Kaggle-IMC-28th-solution
+# Kaggle-IMC--solution
-The solution and code for Image Matching Challenge.
+The 28th place solution and code for [Image Matching Challenge](https://www.kaggle.com/competitions/image-matching-challenge-2022/overview).

 ## Brief Summary
 Ensemble of LoFTR, SuperGlue, DKM and ASLFeat with the resize calibration and appropriate number of keypoints for each model.